torquefi/torque_docs/docs/overview/04_engines.md

-# Currency Engines
+# Torque Engines

-Torque's engines are smart contracts powering the minting and burning of Torque currencies.
+Torque Engines are smart contracts powering the minting and burning of Torque currencies.
 Each engine is designed to manage a specific currency pair, ensuring stability through a collateralization mechanism, real-time price feeds, and dynamic risk parameters.
 The engines incorporate cross-chain capabilities and full collateralization to maintain protocol integrity and user protection.

 <div class="faq-container">